rdkcentral/python_raft/docs/Getting_started.md

 ## The Logs

 After running your test you should find a new folder has been created called `logs`.
-In this folder you will sub directories for the racks and slots listed in your rack config.
+In this folder you will find sub directories for the racks and slots listed in your rack config.
 In each slot directory you will find directories, with the time and date.
 Each of these corresponds to a test run.
 In these you will find the logs for your tests.

 ```sh
 python_raft/logs/